travelnxt/appacitive-docs/index.md

 ```
 ### Retrieve an existing connection

-The appacitive platform allows you to get connections in 3 ways depending on the usecase for your application.
+The Appacitive platform allows you to get connections in 3 ways depending on the usecase of your application.
-The section below detail out each of the 3 scenarios.
+The section below details out each of the 3 scenarios.

 #### Retrieve a single connection by id